Admit it; you miss those nights where you can sleep without worry.

 Resolution – Discuss nightmares and dreams.

-Good luck getting your Toddler to sleep in their own room.
-Have patience, and have a plan.
+Good luck getting your toddler to sleep in their room.
+Please have patience, have a plan, and always put them back to bed!

 You will need it.